Castlevania: The Dracula X Chronicles: Reception

 Castlevania: The Dracula X Chronicles received an aggregate score of 80/100 on Metacritic.

-Ryan Clements of IGN rated the game 8/10, stating that "the game looks pretty good" and that the new 2.5D graphics gave it an "interesting aesthetic appeal".
+Ryan Clements of IGN wrote that "the game looks pretty good" and that the new 2.5D graphics gave it an "interesting aesthetic appeal".
 He also praised the cutscenes and the game's rearranged musical score, although he called the new voice acting "questionable".
 Praising the branching level design, he nevertheless said that the "old-school" gameplay of the title would turn away players accustomed to the more refined gameplay mechanics of Symphony of the Night.

-8BitBrian of Destructoid rated the game 7.5/10, comparing the game's bundle release to The Orange Box.
+8BitBrian of Destructoid compared the game's bundle release to The Orange Box.
 He stated that the game was a "jarring experience" when comparing its gameplay to newer Castlevania titles, and while "struggling through the game the first time", he enjoyed the second time he played more.
 However, he complained about the game's "poor hit detection", and stated he enjoyed playing as Maria more because of her double jump ability.
 He called the remake's graphics "amazing", but similarly criticized the voice acting, saying that the voices "sound stiff and are delivered poorly".

-Matthew Kumar of Eurogamer rated the title 7/10, calling it "a release made for, and by, Castlevania fans".
+Matthew Kumar of Eurogamer described it as "a release made for, and by, Castlevania fans".
 He stated that while he did not particularly enjoy the remake, the added inclusions of the original title and Symphony of the Night made it a much better value.
 He called the jumping in the remake "much harder in 3D" and criticized having to hold diagonals to walk up stairs "unbearable" on the PSP.
 Calling the remake "too rigid [...] to be rewarding at all", he said that its one "saving grace" was the ability to unlock Maria, with a quick attack and double jump that "makes the game bearable".